Urick v. Urick, No. B278257 (D2d5 Oct. 5, 2017)

 Applying the anti-SLAPP statute in this context makes me uneasy.
 It’s not that there are no probate circumstances where it make sense to apply the anti-SLAPP statute.
 Indeed, the court here cites one where I found the analysis to be pretty straightforward.
 See Greco v.
 Greco, 2 Cal.
 App.
 5th 810 (2016).
 It makes sense to apply the anti-SLAPP statute to probate postures that don’t look much different than ordinary civil litigation.
 E.g., id. (claim for constructive fraud).
 But that’s not always the case.

 This is out of my lane, but one area where probate practice seems somewhat different than regular civil litigation is in who pleads what through what form.
 Brother filed his “no-contest petition” as a grounds to obtain denial of Sister’s reformation petition.
 If Brother would be injured by the reformation, isn’t the no contest point essentially an affirmative defense?
 The anti-SLAPP statute applies to “causes of action,” which has been construed to include “claims” and “theories of recovery.” § 425.16(b)(1); see also Baral v.
 Schnitt.
 But nothing has ever applied it to affirmative defenses, even ones that can specifically arise from other litigation—defenses like estoppel, release, and settlement and accord.
-Like Brother’s petition, these could “arise from” prior litigation activity, but they can’t draw an anti-SLAPP motion because an affirmative defense isn’t a lawsuit and thus can
+Like Brother’s petition, these could “arise from” prior litigation activity, but they can’t draw an anti-SLAPP motion because an affirmative defense isn’t a lawsuit and thus can’t be a SLAPP.

 So while I make no cavil with the court’s holding that there’s nothing in the Probate Code that is expressly contradictory to the anti-SLAPP statute, it seems like a more functional and less formalistic analysis might possibly have yielded a different result on prong one.